hpc-carpentry/tuning_lammps/_episodes/07-kokkos-openmp.md

 > >   Kokkos based MPI/OpenMP mixed runs show comparable parallel performance with the pure
 > >   MPI-based approach.
 The difference in parallel efficiency is more pronounced for less node
 > >   counts and this gap in performance reduces slowly as we increase the number of nodes to run
 > >   the job.
-This indicates that to see comparable performance with the pure MPI-based runs weneed
+This indicates that to see comparable performance with the pure MPI-based runs we
 > >   need to increase the number of nodes far beyond than what is used in the current study.
 > >
 > > * If we now compare the performance of **Kokkos** OpenMP with the threading